 “Alpha” (α) – A term used to describe a strategy's ability to beat the market.
 Alpha is also referred to as “excess return” or “abnormal rate of return,” eluting to the theory that markets are efficient.
 Thus there’s no systematic method to generate returns that beat the broader market’s returns.
 To illustrate this point, 92% of actively managed funds do not outperform their benchmark thus do not generate any alpha giving rise to the efficient market theory.

-Those that subscribe to the efficient market hypothesis believe that there’s no edge or advantage when it comes to picking stocks.
+Those who subscribe to the efficient market hypothesis believe that there’s no edge or advantage when picking stocks.
 Thus, stock picking is a binary event and boils down to a 50/50 probability or simply chance.
 Everything that can be possibly known about a stock is known, and all the available information, technical analysis, and fundamental analysis are priced into the underlying stock price.
-The efficient market theory may be the Achilles heel of professional money managers’ performance and their inability to outperform their benchmarks.
+As a result, the efficient market theory may be the Achilles heel of professional money managers’ performance and their inability to outperform their benchmarks.
 If the efficient market theory is correct, is there a strategy that places the statistical odds of success in one’s favor to generate alpha consistently?

 Comprehensive Options Portfolio Results